Blotting paper: Drugs

 Drugs active in microgram range, most notably LSD, are commonly distributed illicitly on blotting paper.
 A liquid solution of the drug is applied to the blotting paper, which commonly is perforated into individual doses and artfully decorated with what is known as blotter art.
 Vanity blotter is blotter art that has not been exposed to LSD and is usually sold as a collectible, although inevitably much of this art ends up in illegal distribution.
 The artwork is printed onto blotter paper and then sometimes perforated into tiny squares or "tabs" which can be torn or cut apart.
 Most blotter art designs have grid lines as part of the design to either aid in perforation or to be left as a cutting grid.
-Blotter as a delivery method allows for easy dosing of potent substances and easy sublingual administration of drugs which has made it increasingly popular as a preparation for other potent drugs including 25I-NBOMe and alprazolam.
+Blotter as a drug delivery method allows for easy dosing of potent substances, and easy sublingual administration of drugs which has made it increasingly popular as a preparation for other potent drugs, including 25I-NBOMe and alprazolam.

-Plain white LSD blotter without artwork is commonly referred to as WoW (White on White) and is usually not perforated but rather gridded with a pen and sometimes laid on commonly obtained watercolor paper.
+Plain white LSD blotter without artwork is commonly referred to as “WoW” (White on White) and is usually not perforated but rather gridded with a pen and sometimes laid on common watercolour paper.

 Writing

 Blotting is frequently necessary when using dip pens and occasionally when using fountain pens.
 This was first done by sprinkling pounce over the wet ink.

-When used to remove ink from writings, the writing may appear in reverse on the surface of the blotting paper, a phenomenon which has been used as a plot device in a number of detective stories, such as in the Sherlock Holmes story "The Adventure of the Missing Three-Quarter".
+When used to remove ink, the writing may appear in reverse on the surface of the blotting paper, a phenomenon which has been used as a plot device in a number of detective stories, such as in the Sherlock Holmes story "The Adventure of the Missing Three-Quarter".